EngineeringKiosk/GermanTechPodcasts/CONTRIBUTING.md

 Each podcast on the list should adhere to the following criteria

 - is a podcast :smiley:
-- is published using a RSS feed and is not behind a paywall
+- is published using an RSS feed and is not behind a paywall
 - published in German :de: :austria: :switzerland:
 - has published at least 3 consecutive episodes
 - is at least 2 months old
-- majority of content is `tech` (tech context should be clearly visible and more than 60% of all episodes)
+- majority of content is `tech` (tech context should be clearly visible in more than 60% of all episodes)
 - reasonable audio quality
 - is still active (new episode published within two months) or has timeless/relevant content (e.g. a news episode won't be relevant months later)

-Podcasts can be removed from the list if a criteria is no longer met.
+Podcasts can be removed from the list if a criterion is no longer met.

 #### What is `tech` in this context?